approvals/ApprovalTests.cpp/doc/ConanIntegration.md

 ### Example 3.
 Making CMake invoke Conan

-> Scenario: I want to use CMake, without having to remember to run a Conan command to make it download my dependencies.
+> **Scenario:** I want to use CMake without having to remember to run a Conan command to make it download my dependencies.
+>
 > This will mean your dependencies are always uptodate (at the cost of a slightly slower build)

 **Note:** The files in this section can be viewed and downloaded from [cmake_invoking_conan](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/main/cmake_invoking_conan).